-The Senate Judiciary Committee Asked Kavanaugh About Two New Allegations Of Sexual Misconduct
+The Senate Judiciary Committee Asked Kavanaugh About 2 New Sexual Misconduct Allegations

 On Wednesday evening, various news outlets reported that the Senate Judiciary Committee has asked Brett Kavanaugh, President Trump's nominee for the Supreme Court, about two additional assault allegations that have been made against him.
 Unlike the three previous accusations against Kavanaugh (all of which he's denied), one of these latest two was made anonymously.
 Kavanaugh immediately denied both those allegations in a call with Senate staffers.